Chapter 12 : Does it not Look Pleasant?

 “You’re old enough to have girls in your room, aren’t you?”
 I joked, quirking an eyebrow.
 He bumped me gently with his shoulder.

 “I’m home, Al!”
 Eddie answered, leaning over to grab hold of my discarded shirt and tossing it at me.
 I thanked him with a smile and was just about to pull it on when his bedroom door swung open.
-In burst a short, pretty woman in her early twenties, her hair as abnormally coloured as her brother’s.
+In burst a short, pretty woman in her mid twenties, her hair the same shade as her brother’s.
 I realized then that I was forced to accept it as natural.

 Allie Green was a short, curvy girl with long locks as questionably coloured as Ed’s and a wide, confident smile.
 Where Ed’s eyes were blue hers were a dark brown, but other than that and her pixie-like stature, she could have been a female version of her brother.
 She was still standing by the doorway, her eyes now uncovered and her hands on her hips.